-Contribution Increase
+Contribution Increases

-Your Employer will complete and submit the monthly wage schedule, as contributions are paid in accordance with the actual earnings of the individual member.
-Employee Annual contributions are structured over 48 weeks/12 months.
-These contributions allow for cover throughout the year and cover for the 4 week holiday period.
+Your Employer will complete and submit the hourly rate of pay or monthly gross income (excluding overtime) schedules, as contributions are paid in accordance with the actual earnings of the individual member.
+Employee Annual contributions are structured for 48 weeks or 12 months.
+These contributions allow for cover throughout the year and cover a 4 week holiday period.